wso2-attic/ballerina-integrator/vscode/README.md

 # WSO2 Ballerina Integrator
 ## 1.0.0

-Ballerina Integrator VSCode Extension is a tool that could be used alongside the Ballerina programming language to ease the creation of integration projects.
+Ballerina Integrator VS Code Extension is a tool that is used alongside the Ballerina programming language to simplify the creation of integration projects.
 This extension provides templates for integration use cases that could be used to create and start new projects.
 It also contains code snippets for commonly used integration scenarios.

 ## User Guide

 ### Requirements
   - Visual Studio Code
   - Ballerina (v1.0.0)
-  - Ballerina VSCode Extension (v1.0.0)
+  - Ballerina VS Code Extension (v1.0.0)

 ### Installation
-* **Using the VSCode Marketplace**
+* **Using the VS Code Marketplace**

-    Install the `Ballerina Integrator` VSCode Extension by WSO2.
+    Install the `Ballerina Integrator` VS Code Extension by WSO2.
-*Please note that this extension has not been released to the VSCode Marketplace yet.*
+*Please note that this extension has not been released to the VS Code Marketplace yet.*

 * **Using a .vsix File**
    * Prerequisites:
      - Node.js / NPM
-     - Yeoman and  VSCode Extension Generator
+     - Yeoman and VS Code Extension Generator
         ```
         npm install -g yo generator-code
         ```